chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/common/razor-class-libraries.md

 </PropertyGroup>
 ```

-# Using an RCL in a Component
+# using an rcl in a component
 1. Add a project reference from the Component's project to the RCL project
 2. Add a `@using` directive either in the Component directly or in `_Imports`
 3. (if RCL uses static assets) Bring in the CSS on the hosting page (`index.html` or `host.cshtml`)